Claudio-Sanches/Oficina/readme.md

 3. Check the `modelo_oficina.dbml` file for documentation and diagram generation in other tools.
 4. View the visual diagram in `Projeto oficina.png`.

+> by CBS built in VSCode with Copilot assistance